ga-wdi-boston/rails-activerecord-one-to-many/README.md

 This column will be named __album_id__ and it will serve as a _foreign key_ to the album that this song belongs to.

-The Rails convention for foreign key naming convention is __"resource""_id__, where "resource" is the parent resource/model.
+The Rails convention for foreign key naming convention is __"resource"_id__, where "resource" is the parent resource/model.

+You don't have to create this foreign key yourself.
+Rails will do it for you when you include the __belongs_to__ relationship in your migration (or manually in your model files).

 ##### Question:
 Could we add new columns to the Album table for each song?

 song_1_title, song_1_artist, ... , song_2_title, song_2_artist, ...

+Yes, but it's not a good idea.
+If you find yourself putting numbers in your column names, create a new model instead.

-##### Create a Song with an album foreign key.
+##### Create a Song with an Album foreign key.

 ```
 rails g model Song title:string artist:string duration:integer price:decimal album:belongs_to